MAYANK-2109/credex/README.md

 **No Seat-Level Segmentation**
 - Trade-off: Recommendations apply uniformly to all seats; no per-team/per-role optimization
 - Rationale: Scope explosion; most SMBs have 2–20 people with similar needs
-- Future: Add team/department filters when customer feedback demands this
+- Future: Add team/department filters when customer feedback demands this.

 ## Notes